Georgia Tech Yellow Jackets men's basketball: Josh Pastner

 Josh Pastner was hired by the school on April 8, 2016.
 Pastner was 167–73 with four NCAA tournament bids in seven years as the head coach of Memphis.

-Pastner took Tech to the NIT finals in his first season, and was that season's ACC Coach of The Year.
+Pastner took Tech to the NIT finals in his first season, and was that season's ACC Coach of the Year.
 After that season Tech was hit with NCAA violations, although most punishments would later be dropped.
 Because of this, Tech struggled for the next few seasons.
-However, Pastner ultimately led the team to their first ACC title since 1993, as well as their first NCAA tournament berth since 2010, as the Yellow Jackets defeated Florida State to win the 2021 ACC Championship.
-They would end up losing to Loyola Chicago in the first round of the NCAA Tournament.
+However, Pastner ultimately led the team to their first ACC title since 1993, as well as their first NCAA tournament berth since 2010, as the Yellow Jackets defeated Florida State to win the 2021 ACC championship.
+They would end up losing to Loyola Chicago in the first round of the NCAA tournament.
 It is Tech's latest postseason appearance.

 The success wouldn’t last though, Tech parted ways with Pastner on March 10, 2023 following two disappointing seasons.
-He finished 109-113 in his seven years coaching the Jackets.
-He finished as the fourth winningest coach in school history, behind only Hewitt, Hyder, and Cremins.
+He finished 109–114 in his seven years coaching the Jackets.
+He finished as the fourth-winningest coach in school history, behind only Hewitt, Hyder, and Cremins.

 Damon Stoudamire

 On March 13, 2023 Damon Stoudamire was named the fifteenth coach in program history.
-Stoudamire came to Georgia Tech after serving as an assistant coach of the Boston Celtics for nearly two seasons.
-Before that he served as the head coach at Pacific from 2016–2021.
+Stoudamire came to Georgia Tech after serving as an assistant coach of the NBA's Boston Celtics for nearly two seasons.
+Before that he served as the head coach at the University of the Pacific from 2016 to 2021.

+Damon Stoudamire became the first Tech coach in the Yellow Jackets’ ACC history to defeat Duke in his first try when the Yellow Jackets stunned the then seventh ranked Blue Devils 72–68 on December 2, 2023.
+He became the third coach in ACC history to beat Duke and North Carolina in his first year when on January 30, 2024, Tech beat #3 UNC 74–73 in front of a sold out home crowd.

+Stoudamire's first team finished 14–18 despite the big wins, but in his second year at the helm Tech would turn an 8–11 start into a 17–16 record at the end of the ACC Tournament.
+The Yellow Jackets were invited to the 2025 NIT, which marked their first postseason appearance since the 2021 ACC championship season.